-The City's financial statements have been audited by the firm of Eide Bailly LLP, a public accounting firm fully licensed and qualified to perform audits of local governments within the State of California.
-The goal of the independent audit was to provide an opinion on whether the financial statements of the City of Glendale, California for the fiscal year ended June 30, 2019, are free of material misstatement.
+The City's financial statements have been audited by the firm of CliftonLarsonAllen LLP, a public accounting firm fully licensed and qualified to perform audits of local governments within the State of California.
+The goal of the independent audit was to provide an opinion on whether the financial statements of the City of Glendale, California for the fiscal year ended June 30, 2020, are free of material misstatement.
 The independent audit involved examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements; assessing the accounting principles used and significant estimates made by management; and evaluating the overall financial statement presentation.
-The independent auditor concluded, based upon the audit, that there was a reasonable basis for rendering an unmodified opinion that the City of Glendale, California's basic financial statements for the fiscal year ended June 30, 2019, are fairly presented in conformity with GAAP.
-The independent auditor's report is presented as the first component of the financial section of this report.
-Their unmodified opinion on the City's basic financial statements is included within this report.
+The independent auditor concluded, based upon the audit, that there was a reasonable basis for rendering an unmodified opinion that the City of Glendale, California's basic financial statements for the fiscal year ended June 30, 2020, are fairly presented in conformity with GAAP.
+The independent auditors' report is presented as the first component of the financial section of this report.

 The independent audit of the financial statements of the City was part of a broader, federally mandated "Single Audit" designed to meet the special needs of Federal grantor agencies.
-The standards governing Single Audit engagements require the independent auditor to report not only on the fair presentation of the financial statements, but also on the audited government's internal controls and other financial reporting and compliance with legal requirements, and on compliance and internal control over compliance for each major federal program selected.
-These reports are available in the City's separately issued Single Audit Report.
+The standards governing Single Audit engagements require the independent auditor to report not only on the fair presentation of the financial compliance with legal requirements, and on compliance and internal control over compliance for each major federal program selected.
+These reports are available in the City's separately issued Single Audit Report. statements, but also on the audited government's internal controls and other financial reporting and